Troy University announces Spring/Term 4 graduates

 Local students who graduated include:

-» Krystina Burgett of Eufaula with an undergraduate degree from the College of Health and Human Services
+• Andrii Rutnytskyi of Troy with a graduate degree from the College of Health and Human Services

+• Bihai Xu of Troy with a graduate degree from the Sorrell College of Business

-» Gayln Cody of Eufaula with a undergraduate degree from the College of Arts and Sciences
+• Bradly Crenshaw of Ariton with a graduate degree from the College of Education

-» Mary Helton of Eufaula with a Undergraduate degree from the Sorrell College of Business
+• Christina Marcotte of Opp with a graduate degree from the College of Education

-» Tiffany Jeffrey of Eufaula with a Undergraduate degree from the College of Health and Human Services
+• Clarissa Tomlin of Ozark with a graduate degree from the College of Health and Human Services

+• Elizabeth Crawley of Brantley with a graduate degree from the College of Education

-» Michelle Johnson of Eufaula with a Undergraduate degree from the College of Arts and Sciences
+• Hao Yuan of Troy with a graduate degree from the College of Arts and Sciences

-» Malcolm Myers of Eufaula with a undergraduate degree from the College of Health and Human Services
+• Jacqueline Daniels of Youngstown with a graduate degree from the College of Health and Human Services

-» Peggy Richardson of Eufaula with a undergraduate degree from the College of Health and Human Services
+• John Garrett of Marianna with a graduate degree from the College of Health and Human Services

+• Kacey Sasser of Brantley with a graduate degree from the College of Education

+• Leandro Froes of Troy with a graduate degree from the College of Arts and Sciences

-» Brittany Thomas of Eufaula with a Undergraduate degree from the College of Health and Human Services
+• Rachael Rowe of Dothan with a graduate degree from the College of Health and Human Services

+Sita Andey of Troy with a graduate degree from the College of Arts and Sciences

-» Regina Woods of Eufaula with a Undergraduate degree from the College of Health and Human Services.
+• Susan Wagner of Enterprise with a graduate degree from the College of Health and Human Services

+• Thi Vu of Troy with a graduate degree from the College of Education

+• Yorick Hessing of Ozark with a graduate degree from the College of Health & Human Services

 Post a comment as